FDA Panel Gives Qualified Support To Claims For 'Safer' Smoking Device

 Skeptics Question Philip Morris Pledge To Give Up Cigarettes

-Philip Morris argued the the device would be exclusively marketed to smokers, and estimates the iQOS could save 90,000 lives over 20 years in the United States.
+Philip Morris argued the device would be exclusively marketed to smokers and estimates the iQOS could save 90,000 lives over 20 years in the United States.

 "IQOS emits toxicants and is not risk-free," Manuel Peitsch, Philip Morris' chief scientific officer, said on the opening day of the hearing.
 "Nevertheless, iQOS emits significantly lower levels of toxicants than regular cigarettes.
 Switching to iQOS can significantly reduce the risk of disease compared to regular smoking."